rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 +++
 Always verify, by a `--dry-run`,  the result of a new task before executing it.

 A task require minimum a *local catalog* and a *remote catalog*.
-After entering information about a task, select the `+` icon upper right to add it to RsyncUI.
+After entering information about a task, select `Return` on the toolbar to add the task.
 Continue adding new tasks until completed and tasks are saved to permanent storage after each entry.

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

 Just press the Enter key will automatically enter a new task.
 The Enter key will advance to next field.
 If the local catalog and remote catalog are local attached catalogs the Enter key will automatically add it after the Synchronize ID.
-Or  `+` will add a new task.
-To update a task select it and to save changes press the `+`, which has changed to an update icon.
+Or  `Return` will add a new task.

+To update a task, select the task and to save changes, select  `Return` on the toolbar.

 ## Copy and paste